-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - have an internal audit unit chaired by an internal auditor.

-All the above parties are subject to a fit and proper test administered by the Financial Services Authority (OJK) under POJK 27/2016.
+All the above parties are subject to a fit and proper test administered by the OJK under OJK Regulation 27/POJK.03/2016 regarding the Fit and Proper Test for Main Parties in Financial Services Companies.

 9.2 How are directors and senior executives appointed and removed?
 What selection criteria apply in this regard?